Miska296/ansible-web-wm/README-en.md

 ![Website preview](screenshots/web-preview.png)
 *The displayed page after deploying NGINX*

+> If the page displays “Hello from GitHub!”, the deployment was successful.

 ---
 ## Video presentation of the project
 It shows the complete run of the script `provision.sh`, deploying the web server using Ansible and verifying its functionality.